0xevilox/Python-100-days/Day 4/Readme.md

 # 3. Treasure Map

-#### This program is a fun treasure map game where the user inputs a position on a 4x4 grid to place the treasure.
+#### This program is a fun treasure map game where the user inputs a position on a 4x4 Matrix to place the treasure.
 The program then updates the grid to show the position of the treasure using an "X".